 Let's Slow Climate Change

-It’s the littlest ones who sometime make the biggest difference
+It’s the littlest ones who sometimes make the biggest difference

 Climate Action